-The sub-fund promotes E, S and G characteristics by investing in international equity and fixed income markets (with a Euro bias) and selecting instruments issued by companies or governments within a universe that meets environmental, social and governance (ESG) criteria.
+The sub-fund promotes E, S and G characteristics by investing in international equity and fixed income markets with a Euro bias, by selecting securities issued by companies or countries from a universe that meets Environmental, Social and Governance (ESG) criteria.
 At the fund manager's discretion, the sub-fund can either invest in instruments issued by companies or sovereign issuers, or in mutual funds managed by the HSBC group.

 For securities issued by listed public or private companies: applying a "Best in Class" approach, the manager selects, within each sector, companies with the best ESG practices compared to their peers.
 Several criteria are used for each ESG pillar, including: CO2 emissions for the E pillar, human resources management for the S pillar, and board independence for the G pillar.

 For government bonds: countries issuing in Euro are ranked according to their overall ESG rating, which is based on the Environment (E) and on the Social/Governance (S/G) pillars, in equal proportions.
 The Social and Governance pillar covers the analysis of the political system and governance, human rights and fundamental freedoms, social conditions.
-The Environmental pillar includes the analysis of natural resources, climate change and energy, sustainable production and consumption.
+The Environmental pillar covers the analysis of natural resources, climate change and energy, sustainable production and consumer durables.